theotheu/users-and-groups/data/README.md

 Import instructions
 ===========
 1. Replace ```p123456``` with the name of your database.
-2. Import the data (per collection or in 1 step)
+2. Import the data (per collection or in one step)
 3. Done